migquiz/icethinker/README.md

 for a general functionality.
 Templates like what we use on short messages or in other form .
 Is a base for other changes we want, though this changes maybe located in the server code or client code.

+October 24, 2017
+Finally, I have finished this book, but I have to go back on some of the exercises.
+A very great read for everyone.